KAMKEEL/Chunker/README.md

 - `-p` / `--pruning` - a path to a json file or a json object containing pruning settings.
 - `-c` / `--converterSettings` - a path to a json file or a json object containing converter settings.
 - `-d` / `--dimensionMappings` - a path to a json file or a json object containing dimension mappings.
-- `-k` / `--keepOriginalNBT` - indicates that NBT should be copied from the input to output where processed by Chunker, this is only supported where the output format is the same as the input and for optimal results you will want to copy the input world to the output folder prior to conversion.
+- `-k` / `--keepOriginalNBT` - indicates that NBT should be copied from the input to output where processed by Chunkport, this is only supported where the output format is the same as the input and for optimal results you will want to copy the input world to the output folder prior to conversion.
 - `--enableNEIDs` - enable NotEnoughIDs formatting (the `Blocks16` tag) when converting to legacy Java worlds.